FilterFL: Knowledge Filtering-based Data-Free Backdoor Defense for Federated Learning: Experiments

-To evaluate the effectiveness of our approach, we implemented the framework of our approach on top of Pytorch (version 1.13.0).
-All the experiments were conducted on a workstation with Ubuntu operating system, Intel i9-10900K CPU, 32GB memory, and NVIDIA GeForce GTX3080 GPU.
-We deployed our experiments on the classic FL architecture FedAvg~\cite{mcmahan2017communication}.
-We assume there are 100 clients involved in the FL and in each FL round, 10\% of the clients were randomly selected for local training.
+To evaluate the effectiveness of FilterFL, we implemented it on top of Pytorch (version 1.13.0).
+All the experiments were conducted on a workstation equipped with an Ubuntu operating system, one Intel i7-13700K CPU, 64GB memory, and one NVIDIA GeForce RTX4090 GPU.
+For all the experiments, we assumed that there are a total of 100 clients involved in FL, and in each round, only 10\% of the clients are randomly selected for local training and aggregation.

-\textbf{Dataset settings} Our experimental evaluation was performed on four datasets, namely MNIST~\cite{lecun1995learning}, CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning}, and GTSRB~\cite{stallkamp2012man}.
-For MNIST, the local training round was set to one epoch with a learning rate of 0.1, while for the other datasets, each client trained for two epochs with a learning rate of 0.01.
-However, adversarial clients were allowed to set different training hyperparameters from benign clients.
-For instance, the adversarial clients trained for 10 epochs locally with a learning rate of 0.05 on MNIST.
-More detailed parameter settings, introduction of datasets and model structures can be found in the supplementary material \ref{section:detail dataset}.